GoMyCodeAfrica/fullstackjs-course/6_1_intro_reactjs/2_components.md

 [..]
 ```

+### Exercise
+Create a components which contains 2 divs, one with text color red and the other with color green, change the text size and background.

+Use one of the 2 methods for each div.

 ## Props
 We can think of props as Component's Input: The parent component can pass values to the child component through props.
-Then later the child component can use the value passed.

 ### Example: Greeting Component